...and black and blue.

 Or staining the upholstery.

 Or having a Goldilocks moment.

-So instead, we'll just admire it and applaud our determination and hard work.
+So instead, we'll admire the armchair from afar and applaud our determination and hard work.

-And perhaps I'll make a pillow with the scraps of leftover fabric and I'll embroider the words, "FOR LOOKS ONLY".
+And perhaps I'll make a pillow with the small scraps of leftover fabric and I'll embroider the words, "For Looks Only".

 Press the links below to see their makeovers but please pin directly from their blog rather than the links.

 I'm sharing this project at these fabulous LINK PARTIES.